Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Basic idea and issue of top Yukawa from Four-Fermion Operators

 \section{Basic idea and issue of top Yukawa from Four-Fermion Operators}

-To generate the top Yukawa coupling from dim-6 four-fermion operators, we need to first introduce an extended gauge group $\mathcal{G}_{E}$ with gauge bosons $G_E^a$ and coupling $g_E$, where the top quarks and hyperfermions $\psi$ are within the same multiplets $Q$.
+To generate the top Yukawa from dimension-six four-fermion operators, we need to first introduce an extended gauge group $\mathcal{G}_{E}$ with gauge bosons $G_E^a$ and coupling $g_E$, where the top quarks and hyperfermions $\psi$ are within the same multiplets $Q$.
 The generic Lagrangian is given by

 where $E_\mu$ is the specific boson among $G_E^a$ that mediates the top quarks and hyperfermions.
-The group $\mathcal{G}_{E}$ is then broken at the scale $f_{E}$ down to the SM gauge group $\mathcal{G}_{SM}$ and hypercolor $\mathcal{G}_{HC}$ (can be either broken or unbroken)\footnote{In this study, we use the term hypercolor for strong interaction, as usually used in modern composite Higgs models, instead of technicolor.
-Besides the common confining hypercolor group, we also consider the case where the hypercolor is broken when it is strong, which leads to an unconfined strong interaction.}.
+The group $\mathcal{G}_{E}$ is then broken at the scale $f_{E}$ down to the SM gauge group $\mathcal{G}_{SM}$ and hypercolor $\mathcal{G}_{HC}$ (can be either broken or unbroken)\footnote{In this study, we use the term hypercolor instead of technicolor to refer to the strong interaction, as is commonly used in modern composite Higgs models.
+In addition to the conventional confining hypercolor, we also consider the scenario where hypercolor is broken, resulting in a nonconfining strong interaction.}.
 After integrating out the massive $E_\mu$ gauge bosons with a mass $M_E$, we get an low energy effective Lagrangian as

 Once hypercolor becomes strongly coupled and condenses the hyperfermions with a breaking scale $f$, the ${\bar{\psi}_R}{\psi}_{L}$ will form a bound state that behaves like the SM Higgs.
 The top Yukawa coupling is then generated with a value